 You can paint it whatever color you want and fix the faucet with silicone sealant.
 It's quite easy to make if you follow the video.
-The legs were made of small pieces of leftover wood which were held together with brads; the top was made from old bed slats, and the white faucet came out of an old sink.
+The legs were made of small pieces of leftover wood held together with brads; the top was made from old bed slats, and the white faucet came out of an old sink.
 After sealing it with silicone caulk, he applied two coats of bright red paint.
 Now, his new sink is additional seating that instantly upgrades the decor of his backyard!

 How To Build A Outdoor Sink:

 Here's a sink you can make with the help of your friends and family.
-Impress your friends with a DIY outdoor sink that includes a washing machine hose and a galvanized watering can.
+Impress your friends with a DIY outdoor sink with a washing machine hose and a galvanized watering can.
 If you're confident, this DIY project is easy to make.
 Cleaning your hands with soap and water can be a difficult task when you are in the middle of the wilderness.
-But, if you have this convenient outdoor sink, you will get rid of all that mess.
-The project requires pressure-treated lumber, recycled bathroom sink, hose splitter, washer hose, watering can saw, screwdriver.
+But, if you have this convenient outdoor sink, you will eliminate all that mess.
+The project requires pressure-treated lumber, a recycled bathroom sink, a hose splitter, a washer hose, a watering can saw, and screwdriver.
 Measure accurately to get the desired shape.

 The steps of making the outdoor sink are pretty simple.
-First, build the frame using pressure-treated wood which is both strong enough to resist rotting and heavy enough to keep it in place firmly.
+First, build the frame using pressure-treated wood that is strong enough to resist rotting and heavy enough to keep it firmly in place.
 After building the frame, position the bathroom sink on it.
 Fix it with screws or nails.
-Then attach the easy to make washing machine hose to the faucet hole by drilling a hole on the side of the unit and fastening them with proper fittings.
+Then attach the easy-to-make washing machine hose to the faucet hole by drilling a hole in the side of the unit and fastening them with proper fittings.

 Dear New Kitchen Sink And Faucet: